 Contact your medical provider if you have any questions regarding your DVT risk.
 We review this risk at our NY Travel Vaccine Clinic during your consultation.
 If you think you have suffered a DVT or pulmonary embolism, call your medical provider immediately or go to the nearest hospital.

-For more information about DVT’s: Centers for Disease Control and Prevention
+For more information about DVT’s, see the Centers for Disease Control and Prevention

 Have a safe trip!